microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/Segments.md

 # {{ page.title }}

 Targeting the right audience is an essential task for Marketers.
-This video titled **Working with Segments** to build segments Marketers leverage a powerful, easy-to-use logic builder that doesn’t require specialized knowledge of complex data structures and logical operators.
+This video titled **Working with Segments** to build segments Marketers leverage a powerful, easy-to-use logic builder that does not require specialized knowledge of complex data structures and logical operators.

 {% include series.md
     includetags="d365 marketing academy|academy content|segments"